 - Down projection floor

-Immersive Room users wear a pair of VR glasses which display a 3D image via a process known as stereoscopy.
+Immersive Room users wear a pair of VR glasses which display a 3D image via stereoscopy.
 The 3D effect is rendered by displaying two images – one per eye – which allows the brain to interpret the depth of the objects.
-With the help of a tracking system which records the person’s actions inside a Immersive Room, the point of view of the user is defined to display the images with the right perspective.
+With the help of a tracking system which records the person’s actions inside an Immersive Room, the point of view of the user is defined to display the images with the right perspective.

 TechViz XL Virtual Prototyping Software

-Thanks to TechViz XL, a VR software, the users will be able to navigate within their 3D models in 1:1 scale and visualize their product before it is actually built.
+Thanks to TechViz XL, a virtual prototyping software, the users will be able to navigate within their 3D models in 1:1 scale and visualize their product before it is actually built.
 Easy and flexible, TechViz XL can display more than 250 3D modelling applications without data conversion.
-Working like a driver, TechViz XL displays applications such as Siemens NX, Autodesk, CATIA V5 or V6 (now 3DExperience), PTC, Intergraph, Aveva, Unity by just starting the application and loading the model.
+Working like a driver, TechViz XL displays applications such as Siemens NX, Autodesk, CATIA V5, PTC… by just starting the application and loading the model.